A Genus-two Surface Code: Unit of the genus-two code

-Let us begin by a simple illustration of the structure of the code where a single unit consists of $10$ physical qubits, comprising of $n=6$ data ($D$) qubits ($m=4$ ancilla, ($A$)), represented by circles (squares), see Fig. \ref{fig:G2}.
+Let us begin with a simple illustration of the structure of the code where a unit consists of $10$ physical qubits, comprising of $n=6$ data ($D$) qubits ($m=4$ ancilla, ($A$)), represented by circles (squares), see Fig. \ref{fig:G2}.
 The bold (dotted) lines represent $X$ ($Z$) - measurement.
 For instance, ancilla qubits $A1$ and $A4$ ($A2$ and $A3$) perform $X$ ($Z$) measurement on data qubits.